Paandi Nattu Thangam

 Paandi Nattu Thangam is a 1989 Indian Tamil-language romantic drama film directed by T. P. Gajendran.
 The film stars Karthik and Nirosha.
 It was released on 19 May 1989, and was one of the biggest hits of Karthik in the 1980s.

 Plot

 Thangapandian, an honest forest officer, is transferred to a village.
-The village chief cuts illegally the sandalwood trees.
+The village chief illegally cuts the sandalwood trees.
 Radha is brought up by her adoptive family.
 When she was young, her father, a famous singer, died in a car accident.
 Thangapandian falls in love with Radha.